 Kitchen remodels aren’t cheap.
 In the Los Angeles area, the kitchen remodel costs average between $45,000 and $70,000 depending on the size and scope of the project and the materials you choose.
 But because of the galley kitchen’s small size, we’ve seen simple remodels completed for as low as $40,000.

-Regardless of your kitchen remodel budget, it’s often money well-spent.
+Regardless of your kitchen remodel budget, it’s often money well spent.
 A kitchen remodel that includes modern design elements and updated appliances can improve functionality, increase energy efficiency and boost the overall value of your home.
+Let’s face it, most homeowners and home buyers put a premium on the quality, size, and look of the kitchen; much more so that most other rooms in the house.
+And therefore renovating your galley kitchen should greatly enhance the value and functionality of your home.
+An outdated kitchen makes a house look old and tired, just like a green shag carpet or peach-colored walls.

 Tips For Your Galley Kitchen Remodel